International Students at TUFS

 TUFS has actively accepted students with diverse cultural backgrounds from all over the world to train professionals with global perspectives who are knowledgeable in languages, cultures, and societies of various regions

-TUFS has two undergraduate programs, the School of Language and Culture Studies for learning Japanese language and the School of International and Area Studies for Japanese area studies.
-Of the international students, 30 enrolled after passing the domestic entrance examinations, while another 10 applied from overseas through the pre-arrival admissions program.
+TUFS has three undergraduate programs, the School of Language and Culture Studies, the School of International and Area Studies and the School of Japan Studies.
+Of the international students at the School of Japan Studies, 30 enrolled after passing the domestic entrance examinations, while another 10 applied from overseas through the pre-arrival admissions program.
 They study together with Japanese students.

 The International Student Exchange Program (ISEP-TUFS) is designed for inbound international exchange students.
 It provides them with the opportunity to acquire a firm understanding of Japanese culture and to deepen their perspectives on current international issues at an academic level.